 What’s more, the main settings are underlined and colored in a very intuitive way, eliminating the need to constantly ‘hunt’ for the keys you need as you are getting accustomed to how the drum controller works.

-This is, first and foremost, a controller worthy of a veteran as it boasts exceptional connectivity with two 0.25-inch TRS-line outputs, two 0.25-inch TRS inputs, a 0.25-inch dynamic-microphone input, a stereo out, one MIDI in, one MIDI out, and on top of it all, a footswitch.
+The Maschine MK3 boasts exceptional connectivity with two 0.25-inch TRS-line outputs, two 0.25-inch TRS inputs, a 0.25-inch dynamic-microphone input, a stereo out, one MIDI in, one MIDI out, and on top of it all, a footswitch.

 What’s really phenomenal about this neat little drum controller is that it performs astoundingly well in every possible environment.
 Due to the fact that it rocks an intuitive design, it’s perfect for DJs and musicians in-the-making; it’s a professional console suitable for all kinds of studio work, but it’s also great for home practice.